-This tax is levied on the sale of any home sold in the commonwealth of Massachusetts.
-Presently the tax rate is $4.56 dollars per thousand.
+This tax is levied on the sale of any home sold in the Commonwealth of Massachusetts.
+Presently the tax rate is 4.56 dollars per thousand.

-In other words if you sell a home for $500,000 your tax would be $4.56 x 500 for a total cost of $2280.
-When you have certain expectations for what your check will be coming from a closing, a short fall of $2280 would not be a pleasant experience!
+In other words, if you sell a home for $500,000 your tax would be $4.56 x 500 for a total cost of $2280.
+When you have certain expectations for what your check will be coming from a closing, a shortfall of $2280 would not be a pleasant experience!

 It is also worth noting that in Barnstable County the tax rate is 5.70 per thousand so the cost involved with selling a property is a bit more.
 The Dukes and Nantucket Counties also charge an additional 2% of the sales price that gets paid to the local land bank commission.

-Some of the other expenses in selling a home in Massachusetts would be a Title V Septic inspection if you do not have town sewer.
+Some of the other expenses in selling a home in Massachusetts will be a Title V Septic inspection if you do not have town sewer.
 The typical cost for a Title V inspection runs between $600 - $900 depending on how easy it is for the title V inspector to get to the tank and distribution box.

 This cost would also include the pumping fee.
 Most of the time the system gets pumped at the time of the Title V inspection.
 Remember that a Title V septic inspection is good for two years.
 It can also be extended a third year if you pump the system in all three years.

 Having a lawyer represent you is never a bad idea.
-Realtors are NOT allowed to council buyers and sellers in legal matters.
-If you are unsure of something in a purchase and sale agreement a Realtor is not supposed to give you legal advice.
+Realtors are NOT allowed to counsel buyers and sellers in legal matters.
+If you are unsure of something in a purchase and sale agreement, a Realtor is not supposed to give you legal advice.
 More often than not the buyer purchasing your home will have legal council and there will be changes made to the standard agreement.

-There will also be some minor miscellaneous costs for mailing, filing fees etc that will be added to your HUD settlement statement at the closing.
+There will also be some minor miscellaneous costs for mailing, filing fees, etc. that will be added to your HUD settlement statement at the closing.
 These charges include overnight mailing, courier services, wiring fees, charges for processing mortgage discharges, and recording fees for recording various documents at the Registry of Deeds.
 These costs will usually amount to a few hundred dollars.

 Lastly, don't forget the costs involved with hiring a moving company if you choose to do so.